-- (2) Average employees salaries in current year was \$1,232.
-(Total wages and salarie in current year/ Number of employee in current year-Number of non-employee directors () - Average employees salaries in previous year was \$2,160.
-(Total wages and salarie in previous year/ Number of employee in previous year-Number of non-employee directors ...). - (3) The average employees salaries decreased by -42.96 % year on year. ( Average employees salaries in current year-Average employees salaries in previous year Average employees salaries in previous year). - (4) Remuneration of the supervisors in current year was \$0 (in dollars), remuneration of the supervisors in previous year was \$0 (in dollars).
-(The Company has set up an audit committee, therefore there is no remuneration of the supervisors) - (5) The Company's compensation policies(including directors, supervisors, managers and emplyees): - A. Policies: - (a) Ensure that the arrangement of wages and salaries comply with related laws and could attract outstanding people. - (b) Wages and salaries of all employees should consider the normal pay of peers, the time devoted by employee, the accomplishment of goals, and the wages and salaries for employees of the same title.
+- (2) Average employees salaries in current year was \$1,299.
+(Total wages and salarie in current year/ \(\psi\) Number of employee in current year-Number of non-employee directors \(\psi\)) - Average employees salaries in previous year was \$1,232.
+(Total wages and salarie in previous year/ Number of employee in previous year-Number of non-employee directors ]. - (3) The average employees salaries decreased by 5.44 % year on year. ( Average employees salaries in current year-Average employees salaries in previous year). - (4) Remuneration of the supervisors in current and previous year was both \$0 (in dollars).
+(The Company has set up an audit committee, therefore there is no remuneration of the supervisors) - (5) The Company's compensation policies (including directors, supervisors, managers and emplyees): - A. Policies: - (a) Ensure that the arrangement of wages and salaries comply with related laws and could attract outstanding people. - (b) Wages and salaries of all employees should consider the normal pay of peers, the time devoted by employee, the accomplishment of goals, and the wages and salaries for employees of the same title.
 In other words, the Company evaluated the personnel's performance and the related rationality of the company's operating performance future risk by the short-term and long-term goals of the Company, and financial condition. - B. Institution: - (a) Guaranteed annual salary: The Company determines the employees' salaries based on the Table of Salary Range for Each Job Classification and Position after assessing the Company's internal equity and the employees' market value in respect of their responsibilities and core competencies.
 The salary mainly consists of base salary and meal allowance.
 The Company also offers a guaranteed annual salary of 13 months. - (b) Short-term rewards: The Company rewards employees with team-based bonuses based on the achievements of the Company's annual targets. - (c) Long-term incentives: The Company irregularly distributes restricted stocks and employee stock options to retain talents or to meet the capital needs. - (d) Rewards for special events: The Company pays special bonuses when there are significant profitable events. - (e) Benefits: The Company offers subsidies for birthday gifts and health examination, English training and others to improve employees' physical and mental health and enhance their capabilities.

 EMPLOYEE BENEFITS, DEPRECIATION AND AMORTISATION EXPENSES SUMMARISED BY FUNCTION (Cont.)
-FOR THE YEAR ENDED DECEMBER 31, 2022
+FOR THE YEAR ENDED DECEMBER 31, 2023